hectorcorrea/solr-for-newbies/tutorial.md

 * **publisher_txt_en**: publisher name (MARC 260a)
 * **subjects_txts_en**: an array of subjects (MARC 650a)

-The suffix added to each field (e.g. `_txt_en`) are hints for Solr to pick the appropriate field type for each field as it ingests the data.
+The suffix added to each field (e.g. `_txt_en`) is a hint for Solr to pick the appropriate field type for each field as it ingests the data.
 We will look closely into this in a later section.

 ### Fetching data